jaymagrob/sei-project-4/README.md

 ## Brief

-    - Build a full-stack application with backend and front-end using Django with PostgresQL and ReactJS.
+    - Build a full-stack application with backend and front-end using Django with PostgreSQL and ReactJS.

-    - Work with at least 3 models, incorporating nested or populated serializers / one-to-one and manay-to many models
+    - Work with at least 3 models, incorporating nested or populated serializers/one-to-one and many-to-many models

-    - Incorporate CRUD funtionality
+    - Incorporate CRUD functionality

-    - Establish a user journey and wireframes that clearly show which elements are MVP (CRUD fucntionality) and which elements are bonus features
+    - Establish a user journey and wireframes that clearly show which elements are MVP (CRUD functionality) and which elements are bonus features

     - Deploy the project online